CICE-Consortium/Icepack/doc/source/icepack_3_user_guide.rst

 Scripts
 -------------

+The icepack scripts are written to allow quick setup of cases and tests.
+Once a case is generated, users can manually modify the namelist and other files to custom configure the case.
+Several settings are available via scripts as well.

-Most of the scripts that configure, build and run Icepack tests are contained in the directory **configuration/scripts/**, except for **icepack.create.case**, which is in the main directory.
+Most of the scripts that configure, build and run Icepack are contained in the directory **configuration/scripts/**, except for **icepack.create.case**, which is in the main directory.  icepack.create.case is the main script that generates a case.

 Users likely will need to create or edit some scripts for their computer's environment.
 Specific instructions for porting are provided below.

-icepack.create.case generates a case.
-Use ``create.case -h`` for help with the tool.
-  -c is the case name and location (required)

-  -m is the machine name (required).
-Currently, there are working ports for NCAR yellowstone and cheyenne, AFRL thunder, NavyDSRC gordon and conrad, and LANL’s wolf machines.

-  -s are comma separated optional env or namelist settings (default is 'null')

-  -t is the test name and location (cannot be used with -c).

-  -bd is used to specify the location of the baseline datasets (only used with -t)

-  -bg is used to specify the icepack version name for generating baseline datasets (only used with -t)

-  -bc is used to specify the icepack version name for comparison.
-I.e., the version name for the baseline dataset (only used with -t)

-  -testid is used to specify a test ID (used only with -t or -ts)

-  -ts is used to generate all test cases for a given test suite.
+``icepack.create.case -h`` will provide the latest information about how to use the tool.
+There are three usage modes,

+* -c creates individual stand alone cases.
+* -t creates individual tests.
+Tests are just cases that have some extra automation in order to carry out particular tests such as exact restart.
+* -ts creates a test suite.
+Test suites are predefined sets of tests and -ts provides the ability to quick setup, build, and run a full suite of tests.

+All modes will require use of -m to specify the machine and case and test modes can use -s to define specific options.  -t and -ts will require -testid to be set and both of the test modes can use -bd, -bg, -bc, and -td to compare with other results.
+Testing will be described in greater detail in the :ref:`testing` section.

+Again, ``icepack.create.case -h`` will show the latest usage information including the available -s options, the current ported machines, and the test choices.

-Several files are placed in the case directory
+Once a case/test is created, several files are placed in the case directory

 - **env.[machine]** defines the environment